FrancescoTonin01/ParetoFront-Minizinc/README.md

 - **Dynamic Model Handling**: Modifies the MiniZinc model on the fly to compute the Pareto front without altering the original model file.

+- **All Solutions Option**: Use the `--all-solutions` flag to include all solutions, not just the non-dominated Pareto front.

 ## Installation

 ### Prerequisites